 We may have various business relationships with dealers that deal in Securities, originators, sellers or servicers of Mortgages, and affiliates of those firms.
-For example, they may from time to time underwrite, invest in or make markets in Securities or other securities we issue, provide financial advice to us, provide money management, consulting or investment banking services to us, purchase Mortgages or other financial products from us, sell Mortgages or other financial products to us, engage in swap, forward, dollar roll, repurchase, reverse repurchase and other financial transactions with us, resecuritize Securities or other securities we have issued, or enter into licensing or other commercial agreements with us.
+For example, they may from time to time underwrite, invest in or make markets in Securities or other securities we issue, provide financial advice to us, provide money management, consulting or investment banking services to us, purchase Mortgages or other financial products from us, sell Mortgages or other financial products to us, engage in financial transactions with us, resecuritize Securities or other securities we have issued, or enter into licensing or other commercial agreements with us.

-Appendix I
+APPENDIX I